mlpack/mlpack/doc/user/load_save.md

 ### Resize Image

-It is possible to resize images in mlpack with the following functions
+It is possible to resize images in mlpack with the following functions:

  - `Resize(image, info, newWidth, newHeight)`
    * `image` an armadillo matrix contains one column representing the image as